-Everyone they're connected to on Facebook can see their recommendation.
 Let's say your a home-service company, like a plumber or window cleaner.
-You do a great job, and your customer leaves you a Facebook recomendation.
+You do a great job and your customer leaves you a Facebook recommendation.
 That customer is Facebook friends with many of the neighbours and others in the community.
 All these connections now see that this person recommended your company.

 That should get you really excited about Facebook recommendations and the updated Facebook reviews!

-91% of people trust an online review as much as a personal recomendation from a friend
+91% of people trust an online review as much as a personal recommendation from a friend

-Recommendations are powerful social validation, just like review ratings.
+Recommendations are powerful social proof, just like review ratings.
 In the coming years, businesses that don't make reputation marketing a core piece of their marketing will find it very hard to compete.

-Facebook recommendations may need to be turned on for your company page, here's the step by step tutorial from Facebook on how to do this.
+Facebook recommendations may need to be turned on for your company page, so here's the step-by-step guide from Facebook on how to turn on Facebook recommendations.